AlexanderAdelAU/TMS9900-SBC/README.md

 Note, that setting the page using the XOP Call (SET_PAGE) acts in a similar manner to the Memory Mapper (74LS612)  in that the address register is set but has no affect until the PSEL signal goes low.
 So using the SET_PAGE is just a method os telling the LDS and LDD and LONG_CALLs which page to access.

+The XOP LONG_CALL routine will push the value of R9, and Instruction pointer onto the stack before making the long call.

 ### Terminal Communications Interface
 Communications Interface
 The board is designed to communicate through a standard DTE/DTA RS232 serial connection to the user terminal which will normally be a PC running a terminal application.
 This application can then be used to execute commands on the SBC and to download programmes, etc. A typical interface is shown on the left.